philipptrenz/photo-booth/README.md

 ### Why are all images in grayscale?

 Go to `config.json` and change `grayscaleMode` to `false`.

-### photo-booth is starting up, but I have just a black screen

-Try to run `yarn run rebuild` again.

 ### My camera takes a photo, but it does not show up